apache/maven/maven-caching-extension/src/site/markdown/how-to.md

     </input>
 ```

-Implications - builds with different `argLine` will have identical checksum.
+Implications - builds with different `argLine` will have identical key.
 Validate that is semantically valid.

 ### Plugin property points to directory where only subset of files is relevant